almadri-gr/100-days-of-code/log.md

 ### Day 0: September 18, 2021

-**Today's Progress**: Added bootstrap, worked on applying responsive classes to course given work.
+**Today's Progress**: Added Bootstrap, worked on applying responsive classes to freeCodeCamp course.

 **Thoughts:** I really felt comfortable with applying classes to html structure.
 Bootstrap is something I would like to dive into more.